Qualcomm (QCOM)

 Gross profit margin is a key metric to track because it shows how much money a semiconductor company gets to keep after paying for its raw materials, manufacturing, and other input costs.

 Qualcomm’s gross margin is well ahead of its semiconductor peers, and its strong pricing power is an output of its differentiated, value-add products.
 As you can see below, it averaged an excellent 55.7% gross margin over the last two years.
-Said differently, roughly $55.74 was left to spend on selling, marketing, R&D, and general administrative overhead for every $100 in revenue.
+That means Qualcomm only paid its suppliers $44.29 for every $100 in revenue.
 Qualcomm Trailing 12-Month Gross Margin

-In Q1, Qualcomm produced a 55% gross profit margin, marking a 1.2 percentage point decrease from 56.3% in the same quarter last year.
+Qualcomm’s gross profit margin came in at 55.3% this quarter, marking a 1.1 percentage point decrease from 56.4% in the same quarter last year.
 On a wider time horizon, the company’s full-year margin has remained steady over the past four quarters, suggesting its input costs (such as raw materials and manufacturing expenses) have been stable and it isn’t under pressure to lower prices.

 8. Operating Margin